The Top 5 Reasons The FDA Rejects A 510(k) Submission

 Essenvia is an online software to streamline pre and post-market workflow for medical device companies by streamlining plans or activities to market, improving cross-functional collaboration, and automating steps to manage initial and subsequent device modifications.

-Our program is designed to help drastically reduce submission errors, streamline data and information gathering, save time, and help you submit a close to rejection proof as possible 510k submission.
+Our tool is designed to help drastically reduce submission errors, streamline data and information gathering, save time, and help you submit a close to rejection proof as possible 510k submission.